Dilly3/commit-Analyzer/README.md

-## HOUDINI v1.0.0
+## COMMIT ANALYZER v1.0.0
-Houdini is a simple REST API that retrieves information about repositories and its commits from GitHub.
+Commit Analyzer is a simple REST API that retrieves information about repositories and its commits from GitHub.
 The API is built with Go, Docker,Redis,and Postgres.
 The API retrieves repository and its commits from GitHub based on the settings provided and stores them in a Postgres database.
 The settings {repo owner , repo name, perPage count and since date } are persisted in the redis cache.